vexa256/Enterprise-accounting-platform/README.md

-Enterprise Accounting Software For SMEs heavilly modified from the Opensource web app Akaunting
+Enterprise Accounting Software For SMEs built in laravel